Serge

 3. College Planning

-Your tax status might open the door for need-based aid.
-With thoughtful planning, your FAFSA Expected Family Contribution (EFC) could be lower than anticipated.
+Your low income might open the door for need-based aid.
+With thoughtful planning, your FAFSA Expected Family Contribution (EFC) could be lower.
 However, holding too much cash may reduce aid eligibility.
 This creates a balancing act between college savings and emergency planning — particularly as kids approach their teenage years.
+We have found it helpful to get help with this subject.
+One option is www.kc360.co.

 5. Tax Planning (Now & Future)

-Many Serge families might not be fully utilizing their current low tax brackets to potentially reduce future tax burdens in retirement or upon returning to the U.S. Remember, finance is often 80% personal and 20% financial.
-We can help you explore tax-saving strategies aligned with your unique circumstances.
+Many Serge families might not be fully utilizing their current low tax brackets to potentially reduce future tax burdens in retirement or upon returning to the U.S. While income is low, it is possible to buy future taxes on sale, and push deductions into future years when taxes might be higher.
+This is a complex issue that requires thought.

 6. Managing U.S.-Based Assets